Members of City Council

 The City Council Members of Lawrenceville are elected by the citizens to serve on the City Council for four-year terms.

 Meeting agendas and minutes are posted online.
+To view video recordings of the meetings, please click here.
 The Council meets once a month on the first Monday, unless noted, in the Council Chambers at 7:00 p.m.
 Meeting dates subject to change.
 Please confirm with City Hall.
 View the calendar for specific dates.
 For questions or comments, please contact your City Council representatives.

 We are pleased to introduce the City Council Members of Lawrenceville.
 Feel free to contact us for specific answers to your questions.